 Follow the trail to the right to get up to the BST (Bonneville Shoreline Trail).

-Have I mentioned how steep this hike is?
+Have I mentioned how steep the West Ridge to Grandeur Peak is?!

 When you hike up the North ridge, the trail eventually intersects with the South ridge trail.
 Turn left to continue up to Grandeur Peak.
 The only shade on this entire route is the last 1/2 mile.